Bookkeeping Guide 2026-03-19

 Google DriveBuilt-in OCR, free storageFreeBasic organisation

 Separate personal expenses to claim valid deductions like home office or meals.
-Retain for seven years to support Schedule C or Form 1040.
+Retain for seven years to support Self Assessment or the SA100 return.
 This organisation aids your accountant in generating tax-ready books.

 Proper income organisation prevents underreporting penalties.
-The IRS requires income verification through third-party documents.
-Schedule C filers must match deposits to invoices, as outlined in Publication 583.
+HMRC requires income verification through third-party documents.
+Self Assessment filers must match deposits to invoices, as outlined in the HMRC record-keeping guide.

 Start by gathering all income records from sales, services, and other sources.
 Use bank statements to track deposits.
 This creates a clear audit trail for your accountant.

 Set up a folder structure for financial records, such as digital files in cloud storage.
-Label folders by month or fiscal year.
+Label folders by month or accounting year.
 Regular backups ensure nothing is lost during tax season.

 Transition to tracking methods like reconciling sales invoices with deposits.
 Categorise income in accounting software such as QuickBooks or Xero.
 This prepares clean books for your accountant meeting.